 The Head FACs become capable and dedicated student leaders, vested with the responsibility to build group cohesion and a sense of purpose among their respective groups of approximately 20 FACs.
 We see it as invaluable that our Head FACs train their respective FAC groups, as this student-to-student communication builds personal relationships and mentorship skills.
 Lastly, Head FACs collaborate with Undergraduate Admissions to support Blue Devil Days, via student hosting and student-to-student conversations.

 The FAC Board's two Chairs provide leadership for the program at the student level.
 These Co-Chairs function as members of the FAC Board who work with an eye towards the facilitation of multi-level program integration.

-The Co-Chairs function as a direct line of communication between the Housing and Residence Life (HRL) office and the rest of the FAC Program.
+The Co-Chairs function as a direct line of communication between New Student Programs and the rest of the FAC Program.
 Currently, the Co-Chairs logistically ensure that the FAC Board and the FAC program perform all of its major functions with direct advisement from the Office of New Student Programs.